ksu-cs-textbooks/cis400/content/D-milestones/08-milestone-6/_index.md

 ##### Implement INotifyPropertyChanged
 Likewise, your `Order` class needs to implement the `INotifyPropertyChanged` interface in order to bind its properties to the `OrderSummaryControl`.
 You will need to implement the interface and invoke the `PropertyChanged` event any time a property of the order changes (i.e. `Subtotal`, `Tax`, and `Total`).

-Note that these properties change when 1) items are added or removed from the order, and 2) when certain properties of the items in the order are changed.
-You need to correctly handle both of these cases.
+Note that these properties change when 1) items are added or removed from the order.

 ##### Add Number and PlacedAt Properties